Andrea Ingegneri: Palermo

 On 6 July 2017 Ingegneri signed a 4-year contract with Palermo, under request of his former Pordenone boss Bruno Tedino, who was appointed in charge of the Rosanero for the new season.
 He was however sidelined by a broken anterior cruciate ligament during pre-season which forced him to skip the entire 2017–18 season, during which he made no appearances.

 Modena

 Following Palermo's dissolution, he joined newly promoted Serie C club Modena for the 2019–20 season.
 He made his debut on 25 September 2019, coming on as a substitute in the 58th minute for Salvatore Pezzella in a 1–1 draw against Sambenedettese He finished his first season as a gialloblù with 19 appearances in which he did not manage to score.

 On 4 October 2020, Ingegneri scored his first goal for Modena in a 3–1 win over Vis Pesaro after a cross from Sodinha.
 In his second season at the club, he recorded 25 appearances in which he scored 2 goals.

 Mantova

 On 20 August 2022, Ingegneri signed with Mantova.

 Viterbese

 On 30 January 2023, Ingegneri moved to Viterbese.

+Reggina

+On 16 September 2023, Ingegneri signed a 2 year contract with Reggina.